benaston/GitCheatSheet/promises.md

         resolve,
         reject,
     };
     machine.transition(p, states.pending);
     executor(resolve, reject);
     return p;
+    // `resolve`, `reject`, `then` and `catch` go in here...
 }
 ```

-##5.
+###5.
 A resolution (and a rejection) function

-These invoke the state transition and ensure actioning the promise chain continues with a call to the trampoline.
-Similarly a `rejection` function is needed (not supplied here).
+These functions invoke the state transition and ensure actioning of the promise chain continues, with a call to the trampoline.
+The `rejection` function is similar and not supplied here.

 ```
 function resolve(result) {